-13 How are mining rights protected?
+How are mining rights protected?
 Are foreign arbitration awards in respect of domestic mining disputes freely enforceable in your jurisdiction?

 Mining rights are protected by the rule of law in Albania.
-In practice, completion of judiciary processes takes approximately four to six years (from filing of the claims at the first instance court to issuance of a decision of the Supreme Court).
-This is mainly due to overload of judges in the civil courts.
-To mitigate the current problem and to simplify the relevant litigation procedures and execution of court decisions, subject to administrative disputes between both individuals and juridical persons and public bodies, the Albanian parliament has recently approved the Law on the Organisation and Functioning of Administrative Courts and Judgment of Administrative Disputes (No. 49/2012, not yet in force).
+To simplify the relevant litigation procedures and execution of court decisions, subject to administrative disputes between both individuals and juridical persons and public bodies, the Albanian parliament has recently approved the Law on the Organisation and Functioning of Administrative Courts and Judgment of Administrative Disputes (No. 49/2012), which entered into force on 4 November 2013 with the establishment of administrative courts, and therefore all administrative disputes are expected to be settled in a faster and more efficient way.

 Additionally, if the permit is granted within the framework of the Public Procurement Law or the Concession Law, disqualified bidders may file administrative appeals with the Albanian Public Procurement Commission.
 The decision of the Public Procurement Commission constitutes a final administrative decision.
-Afterwards, the claimant may file its claim (should the claimant not be satisfied by the decision) with the court, within 30 days from receipt of the notification of the decision of Public Procurement Commission.
+Afterwards, the claimant may file its claim (should the claimant not be satisfied by the decision) with the administrative court, within 45 days from receipt of the notification of the decision of Public Procurement Commission.